Vatican indicts 10 people in London real estate deal

 Francis fired him as the Vatican’s saint-making chief last year, apparently in connection with a separate issue: his 100,000-euro donation of Secretariat of State funds to a diocesan charity run by Becciu’s brother.

 The Vatican statement said “elements had emerged” against Becciu in connection with the London investigation.
-His name was listed separately from the others in the indictment because a separate procedure is required to indict a cardinal.
+His name was listed separately from the others in the indictment because a separate procedure is required to prosecute a cardinal.

 Becciu has denied wrongdoing in the London investment; he has admitted he made the donation but insisted the money was for the charity, not his brother.